michaeljamesdunn/michaeljamesdunn.com/README.md

-# mikedunn.blog
+# michaeljamesdunn.com

-Files stored here used on GitHub Pages.
+Files stored here used for hosting on GitHub Pages.